lupyuen/pinephone-emulator/README.md

 We're porting a new operating system ([Apache NuttX RTOS](https://lupyuen.github.io/articles/what)) to [Pine64 PinePhone](https://wiki.pine64.org/index.php/PinePhone).
 And I wondered...

+_To make PinePhone testing easier..._

 _Can we emulate Arm64 PinePhone with [Unicorn Emulator](https://www.unicorn-engine.org/)?_

 Let's find out!
 We'll call the [Unicorn Emulator](https://www.unicorn-engine.org/) in Rust (instead of C).

-(I'm too old to write meticulous C...
+(Because I'm too old to write meticulous C...
 But I'm OK to get nagged by Rust Compiler if I miss something!)

 We begin by emulating simple Arm64 Machine Code...